Ephim64/KWRBot/README.md

   4. Soundcloud hashtag search and playback

 ##Current issues
-  1.Stuck on moment when after connction DiscordVoiceClient get wrong initial data 2.What follows from above, i cant got past Connection check and can't send sounds I think there is something with sockets that i missing and do not understand.
+  1. Stuck on moment when after connction DiscordVoiceClient get wrong initial data
+  2. What follows from above, i cant got past Connection check and can't send sounds I think there is something with sockets that i missing and do not understand.

 ## Courtesy